sophiefau/CatFlix-client/README.md

 # CatFlix

 ## About The Project
 Welcome to CatFlix, the ultimate app showcasing a delightful collection of movies featuring our feline friends!
-Discover, rate, and share your favorite cat movies, and immerse yourself in a world of cuteness and adventure.
+Discover and list your favorite cat movies, and immerse yourself in a world of cuteness and adventure.

 ## Getting Started
 To run the web application, please follow this link: https://catflixmovies.netlify.app/